+The Duval County Sheriff's Office picked up a 35-year old man Tuesday for soliciting a 15-year old girl online.
 Jesus Adrian Garza of San Patricio County was charged with online solicitation of a minor.
-Investigators said Garza was 34 at the time he was soliciting the girl, and that the solicitation happened on Facebook.
-He was going by the name of Jesse Garza at ...Kiii3 News - Mar 27 2014
+Investigators said Garza was 34 at the time he was ...Kiii3 News - Mar 27 2014

 SANTA ROSA (CBS SF) — Two men were arrested this week on suspicion of online solicitation of sex with young females ... bail on suspicion of multiple counts including contacting a minor with intent to commit a sexual offense, Anderson said.Sanfrancisco cbslocal - Jul 19 2013